ozra/onyx-lang/README.md

 Whatever you think promotes and helps the language forward is enough for code of conduct for now.
 Cursing is ~~fucking~~ allowed, but not necessarily decreed.
 If someone is offended - you've probably been an asshole;  acknowledge it and apologize.
 We can all stumble down that road some times.
 Apologizing is a strong and proud act.

-Everyone with an interest is welcome, no matter where you come from linguistically or otherwise (creed, religion, sexual orientation, sexual make-up or _even_ musical taste).
+Everyone with an interest is welcome, no matter where you come from linguistically or otherwise (creed, religion, sexual configuration or _even_ musical taste).
 In fact different backgrounds are essential for a good project!

 ## Community ##